Healthcare Factoring vs. Medical Accounts Receivables Factoring

-You’ll have the financial means to hire new staff, open new locations and expand your business however you see fit with medical receivables factoring.
+You’ll have the financial means to hire new staff, open new locations and expand your business, however, you see fit with medical receivables financing.
 There are no limits to the amount of funding you can receive.
-Factoring is one of the few financing options that has the ability to grow with your business.
+Medical factoring is one of the few financing options that has the ability to grow with your business.

 The first variation of medical factoring involves entrepreneurs who own a service-oriented business within the healthcare industry.
 Specifically, medical transcription services, medical supply companies, medical staffing agencies, temporary nurse registries, outsourced medical coding companies, medical billing services, etc. can all benefit greatly by factoring their invoices.
 These types of healthcare service providers do not bill third-party payers.
 Instead, they bill the hospitals or healthcare facilities directly.

-PRN Funding has been providing factoring to healthcare service providers for well over a decade.
+PRN Funding is one of the few medical factoring companies that have been providing factoring to healthcare service providers for well over a decade.
 We work exclusively within the healthcare industry.
 It’s our specialty and we’d love to assist your growing business.